NeverDecaf/chromium-web-store/README.md

 1. Create a directory in `_locales` named any supported [locale code](https://developer.chrome.com/webstore/i18n?csw=1#localeTable).
 2. Copy `_locales/en/messages.json` to your newly created directory and edit the "message" fields as necessary, you don't need to change anything else.
 3. Submit a PR or open an issue with your translation and I will merge it.
+#### If you are a chrome extension developer...
+and do not have your extension listed in the Chrome Web Store, you can still enable updates via chromium-web-store by hosting an [update manifest file](https://developer.chrome.com/apps/autoupdate#update_manifest); see [updates.xml](https://github.com/NeverDecaf/chromium-web-store/blob/master/updates.xml) in this repo for an example.
+You must also specify a url to access this file in your extension's `manifest.json` under the [`update_url`](https://developer.chrome.com/apps/autoupdate#update_url) field; again, see [manifest.json](https://github.com/NeverDecaf/chromium-web-store/blob/master/src/manifest.json) in this repo for an example.